Vegas Shooting Victims Reportedly Settle For Up To $800M, 2 Years After Massacre That Killed 58

 Initially, MGM was accused of negligence for allowing Paddock to hide out in his hotel room while he amassed thousands of rounds of ammunition and a large stockpile of high-powered weapons.
 The company responded with an aggressive legal defense as the claims from the injured and families of the dead started to come in.

 Part of that strategy included blocking victims from receiving any money under the claim that the attack fell under an “act of terrorism.”

 After the September 11 attacks, a new federal law called the Support Antiterrorism by Fostering Effective Technologies Act was passed that limited the amount people could recover in the event of a terrorist attack.

 Since MGM hired a security firm that was recognized by the Department of Homeland Security and claimed that Paddock’s act was one of terrorism, the company claimed that they shouldn’t have to pay any damages to those impacted by the killer’s actions.

-MGM went so far as to sue 1,000 people who had filed cases against them, and while the company wasn’t asking for any money, the move caused an intense backlash against it.
+MGM went so far as to sue 1,000 people who had filed cases against them, and while the company wasn’t asking for any money, the move caused intense backlash.

 This Day in History: The Las Vegas Shooting October 1, 2017 64-year-old Stephen Paddock opened fire on a crowd of concert-goers from his hotel room on the 32nd floor of the Mandalay Bay on the Las Vegas strip. pic.twitter.com/r3BcHpoRmF